-If you don't already own a
+If you don't have a tart

-soft like jam.
+soft, almost like jam.
 Once the tart is removed from the oven, the next step is to place concentric circles of raw

 but did you know that blueberries were once called 'star' berries because

-right place you may be able to pick your own.
+you live where they grow, you may be able to pick your own.
 For the rest of us there are

 cultivated berries which are much larger in size and lighter in color.